 If you are considering becoming a care assistant, one of the key things you need to possess is the ability to multi-task.
 Often care assistants are expected to work alone or as part of small teams, which can at times present a lot of tasks to complete in a short time frame.
 Good care assistants are enthusiastic about the challenge and can effectively deal with more than one task at a time while ensuring the level of care remains high.

 4. Being able to think quickly

 The nature of this job role means that things can change quickly or emergency situations can occur – such as a client falling.
 The ability to act quickly to deal with unexpected occurrences and difficult situations can be invaluable – and can even save lives.

-This is especially crucial when working in domiciliary care.
+This is especially crucial when working in domiciliary care and one of the best qualities of a good care worker.
 Our service users are often dependent on medication, meals and help to get out of bed – if a carer is late it can be disruptive, disappointing and have an impact on the client’s full day.

 6. Willingness to learn